downplay/jarl-react/ROADMAP.md

 Some additional plans that are more "nice-to-have" and might wait until after 1.0.0 and possibly provided in separate packages:

 *   Big refactor: some of the main classes have grown bloated and overly complex as functionality has been added in, making things hard to test and debug
-* A couple of new components: function-as-child versions of withLocation and Link
+*   Component API: function-as-child version of Route (/Router?)
 *   Figure out the best way to support animated transitions, and make some cool demos for this
 *   Optional path segments.
 The `url-pattern` syntax supports this but JARL doesn't
 *   Query strings: support nesting and arrays.
 I use `qs` to parse query strings, it supports an advanced syntax for nesting and arrays, but this is not understood by matching or stringification.
 *   Query strings: support compound interpolations for optional query keys.
 This means multiple interpolations on a single token, a good example might be: `/range?start=(:startYear-:startMonth-:startDay)&end=(:endYear-:endMonth-:endDay)`.
 This will not work and is pretty hard to support right now.
 *   Alternatively: replace `qs` with a completely custom parser, possibly extending `url-pattern` to achieve this.
 This would make it easier to add some new sugar to the syntax:
     *   Query shorthand for a frequent usage pattern: `?:first&(:second)` would expand to `?first=:first&second=(:second)`
     *   Arrays: `qs`'s array syntax is pretty ugly and it's hard to see how I would combine it with the variable syntax.
 A neater syntax to consider is: `?foo=:values[,]` where ',' is a separator.
 An advantage of this is that it could work in path segments too.